hexlabsio/http4k-aws-demo/docs/article.md

 basic function that could be invoked.

 ## Basic API Gateway Lambda
-As each AWS event will contains different information the payloads passed to a lambda function will look very different.
-AWS  provides a Java SDK to aid handling different events types, it is also possible to create your own handlers that read the events from InputStreams but we will stick with the SDK for a first example.
+As each AWS event will contain different information the payloads passed to a lambda function will look very different.
+AWS  provides a Java SDK to aid handling these different events types, it is also possible to create your own handlers that read the events from InputStreams but we will stick with the SDK for a first example.
 Below is a our basic Hello world lambda in Kotlin.

 ```kotlin